rook/rook/Documentation/cluster-crd.md

   - [storage configuration settings](#storage-configuration-settings)

 #### Node updates
-Nodes can be added and removed over time by updating the Cluster CRD, for example with `kubectl -n rook edit cluster rook`.
+Nodes can be added and removed over time by updating the Cluster CRD, for example with `kubectl -n ceph edit cluster ceph`.
 This will bring up your default text editor and allow you to add and remove storage nodes from the cluster.
 This feature is only available when `useAllNodes` has been set to `false`.